paulbaldaray/Bin/README.md

 in 'CBuildFiles/config/' to and then run 'make' in the 'CBuildFiles' directory.
 The symbolic links to the generated binaries are already in the base directory.

-## backlight - C
+## brightness - Python

-Increments or decrements a file containing one number by a tenth of a percentage of some statically defined maximum number.
-Both the file name and the maximum number are defined in the backlight.h configuration file.
-This program can really be used to change a lot of files, but I wrote it to just change the backlight on my monitors.
+Increments or decrements a file that controls the backlight by a thousandth of a percentage of some maximum.
+If the file does not exist, it will try to change the software brightness through xrandr.
 May need to be run as sudo.

 ### usage

-backlight integer between -1000 to 1000
+brightness [-h] [-s] change

 ## book - BASH